FengBanIcorrLog/vault/README.md

 Unidentified File Organizer

-My attempt to get a working QT-based file manager by glueing the code I find on github.
+My attempt to get a working QT-based file manager by gluing the code I found on github.